-This is a continuation of internships, practicums, and clinical practice designed to allow the BSIS candidates complete the clinical competencies to enable the candidate to sit for the ARRT advanced certification examination(s).
-Provides students with actual clinical experience in fulfillment of qualification requirements for the National ARRT Certification Examination.
+This course provides advanced theory and practice in the clinical setting.
 Students will apply previously learned academic and technical skills under the direct supervision of a qualified radiographer until competency of imaging procedures as defined within the scope of the course has occurred.
 After demonstrating imaging procedure competency, the student may perform the procedure under indirect supervision.
-This course requires limited off-hours, advanced modalities observations, terminal competency evaluations, and a final competency evaluation for ensuring entry-level profession readiness.
+This course requires limited off-hours, advanced modalities observations, continuing and terminal competency evaluations, and a final competency evaluation for ensuring entry-level profession readiness.
 Prerequisite: RTE3941.